songjiaxina/libviso-with-pointcloud/README.md

 # libviso-with-pointcloud
-This is a project modified on the basis libviso2 to show the semi-dense pointcloud using Pangolin.
+This is a project modified on the basis of libviso2 to show the semi-dense pointcloud using Pangolin.
 If you want to konow  more about libviso2, please cite (http://www.cvlibs.net/software/libviso/)